espocrm/documentation/docs/user-guide/products.md

 Products can be added as line items to a Quote record.
 Product fields can be printed in PDF.
 More detail [here](quotes.md#templates).

+## Opportunity line items

 Products can be added as line items to an Opportunity record.
 By default this feature is disabled.
-You need to add *Line Items* field to *Detail* layout of Opportunity in Layout Manager.
+Administrator needs to add *Line Items* field to *Detail* layout of Opportunity in Layout Manager.
 Make the cell full-width wide using minus icon.

 ## Categories